299hannah/gallery/README.md

 **Description**:
- My gallery website made with django where one can view my photos in the categories included and search them using the location.
+ My gallery website made with django, python3 and bootstrap where one can view my photos in the categories included and search them using the location.

 ### MIT License